Mifepristone: Other countries

 In 2001, mifepristone was approved in Taiwan.
 Vietnam included mifepristone in the National Reproductive Health program in 2002.

 Mifepristone is approved in only one sub-Saharan African country—South Africa, where it was approved in 2001.
 It is also approved in one north African country—Tunisia, also in 2001.

 Mifepristone was approved for use in India in 2002, where medication abortion is referred to as "medical termination of pregnancy".
 It is only available under medical supervision, not by prescription, due to adverse reactions such as excessive bleeding, and criminal penalties are given for buying or selling it on the black market or over-the-counter at pharmacies.

 Medication induced abortion used to be available in Canada but on a limited basis using methotrexate and misoprostol.
 Clinical trials were done in 2000 in various Canadian cities comparing methotrexate to mifepristone, after approbation by the federal government.
 While both drugs had overall similar results, mifepristone was found to act faster.
 Health Canada gave approval to mifepristone in July 2015.
 Initially, its use was limited to seven weeks into a pregnancy, but this was changed to nine weeks in 2017.
 The previous requirement of written consent from the woman was also ended at the same time.
 It can be dispensed directly to a patient by a pharmacist or a prescribing health professional.
 Women are required to have an ultrasound to ensure the pregnancy is not ectopic.

 Mifepristone was registered for use in Azerbaijan, Georgia, and Uzbekistan in 2002, in Guyana and Moldova in 2004, in Mongolia in 2005, and in Armenia in 2007.

 Low dose mifepristone tablets for emergency contraception are available directly from a pharmacist without a prescription and with a prescription in China.

 Low dose mifepristone tablets for emergency contraception are available by prescription in Armenia (Gynepriston), Russia (Agesta, Gynepriston, Mifepristone 72, Negele), Ukraine (Gynepriston), and Vietnam (Mifestad 10, Ciel EC).

 Controversy

 Many anti-abortion groups in the United States actively campaigned against the approval of mifepristone and continue to actively campaign for its withdrawal.
 They cite either ethical issues with abortion or safety concerns regarding the drug and the adverse reactions associated with it.

 Religious and anti-abortion groups outside the United States have also protested mifepristone, especially in Germany and Australia.

-A court case that originated in Texas in 2023 argued that mifepristone was unsafe and women should no longer be able to order it by mail.
-This case was won in Texas but was appealed, and in June 2024, the US Supreme Court ruled unanimously on that case to keep mifepristone available on grounds that those who originally filed the lawsuit did not have standing to file.